 I strongly recommend reading this book first.
 You will get much more out of the other books and develop based on your preferences, plans and desires.

 The Sine qua non of leadership development and personal growth.

 Easy to digest, intricate enough to make me pause and will challenge me to put it to work in my day-to-day life.

 Simple.
 Straightforward and elegant…. leadership boiled down to the essentials.

 Great book.
 Easy to read but the lessons are valuable.

 Before you judge incompetence or cluelessness, before you write someone off, PAUSE and ask…

 Not what’s wrong with you but rather, what happened to you?

-Life is a series of challenges that are ever increasing in both number and complexity.
+Modern life is a series of deep and complex challenges that are ever increasing.
 It’s hard to grow fast enough to keep pace, especially if your soul is bruised.
 In a sense, we all need a place reserved on the road to recovery.
-On some level, everyone experiences the battering of day-to-day disappointments, frustrations, rejections, insults and offenses.
+On some level, everyone experiences the wear and tear of day-to-day disappointments, frustrations, rejections, insults and offenses.
 Still others endure the fallout from a traumatic past that could last a lifetime.
 To grow in spite of disappointments Download Brian’s New eBook: The Way Upward: Make Your Limiting Past a Limitless Future

 The 7 Habits of Highly Effective People, by Stephen R. Covey